mathewlowry/myhub-gpt/AI4Communities 3.md

 **People may pay more for a better experience.** An AI owned by the community, which reflects their preferences and adds value in many ways (as explored below) could provide that experience.

-These communities therefore need access to what the Three Legged Stool manifesto calls a “**Friendly Neighborhood Algorithm Store**”.
-I see these as marketplaces, somewhat akin to hosting providers, where cozyweb villages can subscribe to open-source LLMs and a set of associated services.
-Many of those associated services support communities, as explored below, and can be configured by the village, while others ensure that each community's data fine-tunes "their" model, so it reflects their interests and preferences.
+These communities therefore need access to what the Three Legged Stool manifesto calls a “**Friendly Neighborhood Algorithm Store**” — a marketplace where cozyweb villages can purchase, rent or lease AI services.

-Moreover, as I [pointed out](https://myhub.ai/items/faq-how-is-myhubai-free-and-without-ads-what-is-your-business-model) in 2020 when I launched myhub.ai, each community could act as a **data union**: rather than just buying or renting an AI to support their community, they could [monetise the resulting algorithm](https://mathewlowry.medium.com/how-artificial-intelligence-will-finance-collective-intelligence-5d17adcce98b) to at least help cover the costs of running the community.
+Moreover, as I [pointed out](https://myhub.ai/items/faq-how-is-myhubai-free-and-without-ads-what-is-your-business-model) in 2020 when I launched myhub.ai, each community could act as a **data union**: rather than just buying or renting  an AI to support their community, they could [**own, train and _monetise_ the resulting algorithm**](https://mathewlowry.medium.com/how-artificial-intelligence-will-finance-collective-intelligence-5d17adcce98b) to at least help cover the costs of running the community.

+> training data created by well-managed communities could be the new currency of collective intelligence

 While I shelved this idea when ChatGPT appeared, the model collapse paper now suggests that the **training data** created by well-managed communities could be the new currency of collective intelligence.

-> training data created by well-managed communities could be the new currency of collective intelligence

-So as a community browses the algorithm store they may find some lower-cost subscription plans where the village's data, suitably anonymised, is aggregated with others and used by the Store to train its models.
-While one village may form a data union, therefore, another could set up a for-profit instance, a third could let users choose between paying a subscription fee or seeing ads, and so on.
+Forming a data union is just one model: someone else could set up a for-profit instance, a third could let users choose between paying a subscription fee or seeing ads, and so on.

 ![](https://cdn-images-1.medium.com/max/1600/1*3WBzTFfnFM1bgbiQsV3T3A.png)